sim-soft/mygov-myjpn/README.md

 ]);
 ```
 ## License

-The Simsoft Validator is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details
+The Simsoft MyGOV/MyJPN is licensed under the MIT License.
+See
+the [LICENSE](LICENSE) file for details